 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The Sub-Fund does not apply such a committed minimum rate.